otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 - Home
 - Register and login
 - List page for two models
-- Detail page for two models
+- Detail page for two models.
+This page should allow the user to delete the record if they have permission.
 - Create/edit form for two models
 - 404 page